-and are appropriate to be used for the purposes of variable remuneration in accordance to the relevant clauses of Regulation (EU) No 527/2014; and variable remuneration should not be paid through vehicles or methods that facilitate the non-compliance with L. 4261/2014 or Regulation (EU) No 575/2013.
+variable remuneration should not be paid through vehicles or methods that facilitate the noncompliance with L. 4261/2014 or Regulation (EU) No 575/2013.

 Identified staff who receives part of their variable remuneration in instruments are required not to use personal hedging strategies or related insurance to undermine the risk alignment effects embedded in their remuneration arrangements.
 They are obliged to sign a yearly written commitment, through which they state they self-commit not to engage in hedging activities (see Annex 2 of the Variable Remuneration Framework).
 The Human Resources will send the declaration to all applicable identified staff, following the completion of the identification process that is done yearly.